makhidkarun/stargen/ReadMe.txt

 call themselves starform to be confusing.
 StarGen's preferred output format its Web pages.

+USAGE:
+stargen needs some parameters passed into function, otherwise it will just give you the 'help' type of information.
+Here is a working example:

+   ./stargen -s3 -t -v5

-There are 4 differen distributions available.
+There are 4 different distributions available.
 All of them contain:

     ReadMe.txt                  The file you are reading
     Credits.txt                 The history of the program